material-motion/material-motion/specifications/runtime/transaction.md

 Operations are enumerated in the order in which they were recorded.

 **Copying plans**: When a plan is added to a transaction it must be copied.
-This ensures that subsequent modifications to the plan object do not "sneak" in to the transaction.
+This ensures that subsequent modifications to a plan object do not affect the transaction.
 For example:

 Example pseudo-code: